Public Works

 Frequently Asked Questions (in French)

 Lastly, Route de Lotbinière will be redeveloped as part of the Harwood-De Lotbinière PPU.
 This very large asphalt surface will have been transformed to make the area more dynamic, with the addition of sidewalks, bicycle paths, street lighting, trees and vegetated strips.
+This project is receiving $2,464,000 in financial assistance from the Infrastructure Fonds pour le transport actif d’Infrastructures.

-- Phase 2 of the redevelopment of boulevard de la Cité-des-Jeunes, eagerly awaited due to the current state of the roadway, is scheduled for summer 2025.
+Phase 2 of the redevelopment of boulevard de la Cité-des-Jeunes, eagerly awaited due to the current state of the roadway, is scheduled for summer 2025.
 The targeted section is between rue des Floralies and rue Henry-Ford, excluding this intersection.
 The work will involve the construction of two lanes in each direction, in addition to a bicycle path, sidewalks and vegetated strips.
 To ensure maximum safety for the most vulnerable users, the layout profile will be reversed, i.e. the vegetated strip, the bike lane and the sidewalk will be on the right-hand side of the roadway, in that order.
 The city is currently awaiting the certificate of authorization from the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCC), which is required before work can begin.
 The work will entail some traffic disruption.
 Financial assistance of up to $3 million has been granted to the Town for this project by the MTMD, under the support component of the Programme d'aide à la voirie locale - 2025-2026.

-- Construction of the new underground reservoir on boulevard de la Cité-des-Jeunes began in spring 2025, west of route Harwood.
-This reservoir, with a volume of nearly 7,000 m3, will eventually take over the role played by the water tower in the Dorion sector.
+Construction of the new underground reservoir on boulevard de la Cité-des-Jeunes began in spring 2025, west of route Harwood.
+This reservoir, with a volume of nearly 6,000 m3, will eventually take over the role played by the water tower in the Dorion sector.

 Paving